sfdisk and syslinux missing

 Open a terminal

-to location of your .iso file(Note that the last two lines should be entered as one line - from
+cdto location of your .iso filesudo fdisk -l # this will help you identify # your usb's drive name, say, sdy sudo umount /dev/sdy sudo dd bs=4M if=alpine-standard-3.6.2-x86.iso of=/dev/sdy status=progress && sync(Note that the last two lines should be entered as one line - from

 Does anyone else have any idea why there could be a sfdisk and syslinux missing error otherwise?